 Ah, so Mr. Molson was a mole!
 (And not just the son of one!)
-I should have expected he was a Canadian--those Canadians are always
+I should have expected he was a Canadian--those Canadians are always stirring up trouble.
+Lucky for us those northern barbarians wouldn't know a working time machine if it blew up in their faces!
+Not that a

-Whenever a team correctly answers a puzzle be sure to replace the slash with an "X" in the online Teams vs. Role Puzzles Grid (https://docs.google.com/spreadsheet/ccc?key=0ApFpcABekMwDdHlSR1pFMUd5SWI0VzlfcWFRSUNLbnc#gid=0).
+Whenever a team correctly answers a puzzle be sure to replace the slash with an "X" in the online Teams vs. Role Puzzles Grid (https://docs.google.com/spreadsheet/ccc?key=0ApFpcABekMwDdHISR1pFMUd5SWI0VzlfcWFRSUNLbnc#gid=0).